Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$: Configurations of six points

-\begin{proposition} Each $\beta$-arrangement is adjacent to another $\beta$-arrangement via a conic-wall, and to three $\delta$-arrangements via line-walls.
-Each $\delta$-arrange\-ment is adjacent to two $\beta$-arrangements and to four $\gamma$-arrangements via line-walls.
-Each $\gamma$-arrangement is adjacent to six $\delta$-arrangements and to one $\alpha$-arrangement via line-walls.
-Each $\alpha$-arrangement is adjacent to ten $\gamma$-arrangements via line-walls. \end{proposition}
+\begin{proposition} Each $\beta$-configuration is adjacent to another $\beta$-configuration via a conic-wall, and to three $\delta$-configurations via line-walls.
+Each $\delta$-configura\-tion is adjacent to two $\beta$-configurations and to four $\gamma$-configurations via line-walls.
+Each $\gamma$-configuration is adjacent to six $\delta$-configurations and to one $\alpha$-configuration via line-walls.
+Each $\alpha$-configuration is adjacent to ten $\gamma$-configurations via line-walls. \end{proposition}